mzhao3333/projects/README.md

 The goal is to explore a dataset containing 911 calls in South-East Pennsylvania by analyzing the number of emergencies by zipcode, township, different types of emergencies, and emergencies by the hour.

-Tools used: SQL, Tableau, Python/Jupyter Notebook
+Tools used: MS SQL, Tableau, Python/Jupyter Notebook

 [Link to Project](911Project)